chinchang/hint.css/README.md

 ```

 Now, all you need to do is give your element any position class and tooltip text using the `aria-label` attribute.
-Note: If you don't want to use `aria-label` attribute, you can also specify the tooltip text using the `data-hint` attribute, but its recommended to use `aria-label` in support of accessibility.
+Note, if you don't want to use `aria-label` attribute, you can also specify the tooltip text using the `data-hint` attribute, but its recommended to use `aria-label` in support of accessibility.
 [Read more about aria-label](https://webaccessibility.withgoogle.com/unit?unit=6&lesson=10).

 ```html